maths/moodle-qtype_stack/api/README.md

     docker compose -f docker-compose.dev.yml build
     docker compose -f docker-compose.dev.yml up

 The required development image will automatically be build.
 After the stack started, you will be able to access the service via http://localhost:3080.
-Any performed code changes will be visible live.
+Any performed changes in the PHP code will be visible live.
+Note, that Maxima is provided by a geomaxima docker image, and this image will _not_ reflect local changes.
 The development build also contains the xdebug extension, which is configured to connect to `host.docker.internal` as a debugger, which will resolve to the locale machines ip address when using docker desktop.
 Please note that the performance of the development setup will be significantly worse than in production.

 ### High level overview